Charan-Karthikeyan/gpt/README.md

 GPT: A Tool for Planning with Uncertainty and Partial Information.
 ===

-Authors: Blai Bonet <bonet AT ldc DOT usb DOT ve> and Hector Geffner <hector DOT geffner AT upf DOT edu>
+Authors: Blai Bonet &lt;bonet AT ldc DOT usb DOT ve&gt; and Hector Geffner &lt;hector DOT geffner AT upf DOT edu&gt;